PovertyAction/transcribe_survey/README.md

 Program Options
 ------------------------
 transcribe_survey offers the user options to specify how the survey appears and how comprehensive it is.
 The options are listed below, with the ones that must be filled out in bold.
-The one that may need to be filled out depending on the survey are in italics:
+The one that may need to be filled out depending on the survey is in italics:

 **excelname**—This option specifies the path and name of the ODK file to be translated.